DomtronVox/StaticFarmSite/src/documents/main_pages/frequently-asked-questions.md

 <br />

-**Do you give discounts on goats?** Yes.
+**Do you give discounts on goats?** Yes. $50 discount.
 1) If you buy more than one goat at the same time.
-2) If you are a "repeat buyer" 3) If you are already established in DHIR, 4-H.
+2) If you are a "repeat buyer" 3) If you are already established in DHIR, 4-H. 3) If you buy 3 wethers.

 <br />

 **Do you bottle feed your babies? ** All babies are taught to accept a bottle with a Prichard's teat.
 We will supply a free bottle and screw on teat per total purchase. if you want to buy extra there is a small surcharge.
+We start them on goat’s milk.
+If you don’t have goat's milk available, we are happy to convert them to WHOLE cow's milk from the store--like what you drink. it takes about a week to convert them.
 I do recommend for the best growth that does are kept on milk for 3 months especially if you want to show them.

 <br />